MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ---
-author: Mamaylya
+author: davepinch
-description: Learn how to anchor a guide in Dynamics 365 Guides by using Azure Object Anchors (Preview) ms.author: davepinch ms.date: 07/27/2023 ms.topic: article
+description: Learn how to anchor a guide in Dynamics 365 Guides by using Azure Object Anchors (Preview) ms.author: davepinch ms.date: 08/01/2023 ms.topic: article
-title: Anchor a guide in Dynamics 365 Guides by using Azure Object Anchors (Preview) ms.reviewer: v-wendysmith
+title: Anchor a guide in Dynamics 365 Guides by using Azure Object Anchors (Preview) ms.reviewer: mhart
 ---

 # Anchor a guide in Dynamics 365 Guides by using Azure Object Anchors (Preview)